 According to Bloomberg, the GCC or Global Cannabis Capital is planning to raise more capital.
 The report also shared that the company is planning to sell tokens on the Ethereum blockchain that show its equity rather than the conventional IPO.
 While GCC originally planned for a reverse public offering in Canada that is marijuana friendly, the company ended up looking into options and is now aiming to offer 100,000 security tokens.

 The process will occur in Luxembourg as the regulations are favorable toward cannabis and with the idea of protecting the products with blockchain technology.
-GCC is using a security token which means it is backed by the equity of the users.
 The token offering will help the enterprise to enlarge its sources of funding available for the pot industry that cannot lend money from banks as it is illegal at the federal level.
 Therefore, funding is mainly from venture capital and other sources like individual shareholders, and wealthy individuals.

 On a night in Los Angeles, a group of strangers assembled at a colorful smoky venue.
 The majority of these people were meeting each other for the first time while some were old friends calling each other weird names.
 The gathering was to celebrate the launch of Crypto Cannabis Club’s metaverse dispensary.
 The CEO of Crypto Cannabis Club, Ryan Hunter says that “even during the crypto bear market, the club is unperturbed taking up NFTs”.

 The founders of the club, Jima and Kevin Fitzpatrick worked with the cannabis industry for a decade before entering the crypto space two years ago.
-The community quickly came together as the entire NFToker collection was sold out only within seven days of its launch with the lowest tokers selling at 0.8 ETH which is roughly two hundred to two hundred and fifty dollars.
-Hunter said that the “ten thousand NFTs of Crypto Cannabis Club are now owned by 4500 wallets”.
+Within 7 days, the entire collection was out.
+That too with the lowest tokers selling at 0.8 ETH.
+This is roughly two hundred to two hundred and fifty dollars.
 Today, the group has twenty-three thousand subscribers and twenty-eight chapters around the world.
 Some of the high-profile members of the group are Tommy Chong, Cookies CEO Berner, Cheech Marin, and rappers Lil Baby, and Ja Rule.